MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdppreferredredirectioninfo-useredirectionservername.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt an, ob der Umleitungs Servername verwendet wird.
+Gibt an, ob der Umleitungsservername verwendet werden soll.

 ## <a name="requirements"></a>Anforderungen